steincodes/steincodes.github.io/_posts/2018-09-15-godot-development-update-31alpha.markdown

 So it's been a while since I did one of these, but I had to wait for Godot 3.1 for more features to talk about and this will likely be followed by a series of video and text posts for each of the new features of Godot.

-I might even do some feature fixing while I am at it, but exams are closing in so no promises.

 OK, so we now have the Godot 3.1 Alpha with us and we have now reached the state of feature freeze for this new version.
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">After months of work on our upcoming 3.1 version, we&#39;ve now reached the alpha milestone and publish a first official snapshot of <a href="https://twitter.com/hashtag/GodotEngine?src=hash&amp;ref_src=twsrc%5Etfw">#GodotEngine</a>&#39;s master branch.<br><br>Happy testing and bug hunting! 🐞 <a href="https://twitter.com/hashtag/FOSS?src=hash&amp;ref_src=twsrc%5Etfw">#FOSS</a><a href="https://t.co/emVHojnC7j">https://t.co/emVHojnC7j</a></p>&mdash; Rémi Verschelde (@Akien) <a href="https://twitter.com/Akien/status/1035427197702610944?ref_src=twsrc%5Etfw">August 31, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>